 You know what’s fun?
 Shopping at farmers’ markets.
-In this article, we break down what’s in season and why local produce is better for you than what you might find at the grocery.
+In this article, I break down what’s in season and why local produce is better for you than what you might find at the grocery.

 Culture Is in the Foods the ‘Locals’ Eat

-A love of in-season foods was rekindled when we recently visited Italy, surrounded by colorful vegetables, fresh flowers, ripe juicy fruits, and leafy greens – our senses were so happy!
+My love for in-season foods started when we recently visited Italy, surrounded by colorful vegetables, fresh flowers, ripe juicy fruits, and leafy greens – our senses were so happy!

 We traveled to Sicily for a conference where my husband Dr. Ryan Wood was teaching and lecturing about Stellate Ganglion Blocks, – a natural, safe, and effective way he treats and heals PTSD/PTSI.

-After our week in Sicily, we headed to Florence and the Amalfi Coast.
-Each region brought its own distinct flavors, but all had one thing in common: the local restaurants focused on using fresh local ingredients.
+We next traveled to Florence and the Amalfi Coast.
+Each region was drastically different though had one thing in common: all the local restaurants focused on using fresh local ingredients.
 So delicious!
 I think we ate caprese salad everywhere we went on that whole trip because the tomatoes and basil are fantastic there.

 Caprese Salad

-In Amalfi, the big thing is LEMONS and fresh seafood.
-The lemons were the biggest lemons I have ever seen in my entire life… the size of small footballs!
+In Amalfi the big thing is LEMONS and fresh seafood.
+The lemons were the biggest lemons I have ever seen in my entire life… like the size of small footballs!
 Which made for a local specialty of amazing fresh lemon sorbet.

 Giant Lemon